Apply to Face Blog

 • In mixing bowl (food mixer bowl) put 400 grams plain flour, 2 packets of dry instant yeast (14 grams) ¼ tsp salt.
 Put salt and yeast on opposite sides as salt can kill the yeast.

-If using a food mixer just keep mixing for five mins on a medium speed or take out and knead by hand for ten, until it becomes smoothish and soft.
+If using a food mixer just keep mixing for five - eight mins on a medium speed or take out and knead by hand for ten, until it becomes smoothish and soft.
 If it doesn't seem to want to come together then add a little flour.

 • Oil the bowl, twiddle the dough lightly around in the oil and cover bowl with the clingfilm.
 Put somewhere warm and wait till it doubles in size.
 This may take two hours.